joostwmd/philharmonie/README.md

 const playlistData = await conductor.spotify.playlist.getById('playlist-id');
 ```

-And thats it, you have successfully made you first API call using the Dirigent.
+And thats it, you have successfully made you first API call using the Conductor.

-Now learn more about the [Gardrobe](https://www.google.com) and [Dirigent](https://www.google.com) class
+Now learn more about the [Gardrobe](https://www.google.com) and [Conductor](https://www.google.com) class

 ## Gardrobe